adamsilver/fdpb/05-an-inbox.md

 When in read-mode there are no checkboxes or any other form paraphernalia.
 The row is a link which takes users to read the email.
 When in manage-mode, the row turns into a `<label>`.
 When clicked, it marks (or unmarks) the checkbox just like normal.

 Modes are best suited when one mode is used more frequently than the other.
 But, when both are used frequently, like an inbox, having to switch back and forth all the time is undesirable.

+*(Note: we should try and avoid modes, but if they are necessary, the interface must make it obvious which mode is invoked.)*

 ### Visually Hide The Label